Choosing Your Physician

 For your utmost safety, and the best results, we encourage you to do your homework.
 While it is legal in some states for anyone wearing a white coat to call themselves a cosmetic surgeon, that doesn't mean they've had the proper training to perform your plastic surgery.

-The Plastic Surgery Center physicians are members of the American Society of Plastic Surgeons.
-Established in 1931, it is the largest plastic surgery specialty organization in the world.
+Plastic Surgery Center physicians, Dr. Ferris and Dr. Sprole are members of the American Society of Plastic Surgeons.
+They are both board certified in plastic surgery.
+Dr. Nataliya Biskup is board-eligible in plastic surgery.
+Established in 1931, the American Society of Plastic Surgeons is the largest plastic surgery specialty organization in the world.

 - Are certified by the American Board of Plastic Surgery to perform plastic surgery of the face and all areas of the body.